 Have you allowed yourself to be exposed to some contagious sins?
 Are you protecting your family from over-exposure to them?
 Or worse, could you be guilty of spreading contagious sins to others?

 I hope I’m not the only one who falls so easily into the trap of grumbling and complaining.
 After all, it seems like such a little thing!
 And, let’s face it, there are plenty of things to gripe about.
 Yet, in reality, we’re not just complaining about our circumstances or other people, but against our Sovereign God.
-We’re called to shine the light into a dark world, but it’s hard to be shining when we’re whining!
+We’re called to shine the light into a dark world, but it’s hard to shine when we’re whining!

 So, what should we be doing?
 And what is the ultimate answer to the things we gripe about?